- 2

 How to Reach Andaman & Nicobar Islands

-- By Air: Veer Savarkar International Airport in Port Blair is the only commercial airport in the Andaman & Nicobar Islands and the sole entry point by air.
+- By Air: Veer Savarkar International Airport in Port Blair is the only commercial airport in the islands and the sole entry point by air.
 It is well-connected to Delhi, Kolkata, Chennai, Mumbai, Bangalore, and Hyderabad with direct and connecting flights.
-Flight duration from Delhi is approximately 3.5 hours and from Chennai/Kolkata around 2 hours.
-Booking flights 4–8 weeks in advance is strongly recommended during peak season (November–February).
+Booking flights 4–8 weeks in advance is strongly recommended during peak season (November–February) as seats sell out quickly.